rtolsma/rtolsma.github.io/_posts/2021-10-25-nested-benders.markdown

 The optimization spans a user's entire lifetime.
 In practice, we discretized this into quarterly decision periods and formed a branching tree model where branches represent changes in external environment variables.
 The key external variables are things like stock returns and bond rates -- uncertain factors that dramatically impact optimal allocation strategies.
 For a simplified example, consider a 4-node branching structure for 2 external variables (stocks and bonds).
 We'd take the 4 eigenvector directions that capture maximum variance at roughly 95% confidence using covariance matrices from historical data.

 The action space at each time step is actually convex: you're choosing where to allocate your money across accounts to optimize the objective.
-This is crucial because it means each subproblem, conditional on a particular scenario, has nice properties.
-But the full problem across all scenarios and time periods?
-That's a different beast entirely.
+This lends itself to nice optimal decompositions that be solved efficiently.

-## A Mixed Integer Programming Monster
+## Large Optimization Problem

 Put it all together and you get a massive mixed integer program.
 The continuous variables handle account allocations and cash flows.
 The integer variables encode discrete decisions (shady big-M method?) -- should we buy a house this quarter?
 Should we retire?
 These binary decisions couple with the continuous optimization in complex ways that blow up the problem size.

 For context, a typical user's lifetime optimization might involve 40 years × 4 quarters = 160 time steps, each with a branching factor of 4 scenarios, giving roughly $$4^{40}$$ paths through the tree (in practice, we branched less frequently or with fewer eigenectors).
 Each node in this tree has dozens of continuous and integer variables, resulting in a MIP too big to solve in real time using off-the-shelf solvers.

-My project was implementing a solver that could actually handle this -- a generic parallelized tree-based algorithm using nested Benders decomposition to break the problem into manageable pieces.
+My project was implementing a solver that could actually handle this, ideally in near real-time to support interactive use cases.
+I ended up implementing some research with a generic parallelized tree-based algorithm using nested Benders decomposition to break the problem into efficient modular pieces.

 ## Nested Benders Decomposition